aldettinger/camel-quarkus-workshop/README.md

 ## Part 3 - Camel Components
 Estimate time : 40 minutes

-In the previous section, we have seen that a Camel route offers primitives to consume and produce messages.
+In the previous section, we have seen that a Camel route offers keywords to consume and produce messages.
 Actually, when facing integration challenges, those messages need to be consumed from/to a lot of disparate technologies.
 Lucky us, Camel offers connectivity with more than 300 technologies via **components**.
 Some components are only able to produce or consume messages, while other components might do both.